Kevin-Mattheus-Moerman/febio2/README.md

 Windows Instructions
 ********************

 Included in the source are Visual Studio project files for Visual Studio 2008, 2010, 2013, and 2015.
 Most of the configuration required to build FEBio is set up in these project files.
 Depending on the location of the third party libraries on your system, it may be necessary to edit include and link paths in Visual Studio.
+Instructions on how to change these paths can be found on <a href="https://docs.microsoft.com/en-us/cpp/build/reference/vcpp-directories-property-page?view=vs-2019">Microsoft's Website</a>.

 OSX XCode Instructions
 **********************